scale-tone/AzFunc4DevOps/samples/README.md

 * [PassVariablesBetweenReleaseStages](https://github.com/scale-tone/AzFunc4DevOps/blob/main/samples/PassVariablesBetweenReleaseStages.cs) - demonstrates how to pass variables between Release Environments (Stages).
 * [TriggerBuildWhenPullRequestCompleted](https://github.com/scale-tone/AzFunc4DevOps/blob/main/samples/TriggerBuildWhenPullRequestCompleted.cs) - triggers a Build once Pull Request is completed into master branch.
 * [UpdateWorkItemDescription](https://github.com/scale-tone/AzFunc4DevOps/blob/main/samples/UpdateWorkItemDescription.cs) - updates Description field of a given workItem, identified by its workItemId.
 HTTP-triggered, expects the new Description value in request's body.
+* [CloneBugsIntoDifferentOrg](https://github.com/scale-tone/AzFunc4DevOps/blob/main/samples/CloneBugsIntoDifferentOrg.cs) - whenever a bug is created in Org1, creates its clone in Org2.
+Demonstrates how to connect/use multiple orgs and different projects.

 ## How to run